The India Fund, Inc. (NYSE:IFN) Shares Sold by Lazard Asset Management LLC

-Lazard Asset Management LLC lessened its holdings in The India Fund, Inc. (NYSE:IFN) by 2.0% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 2,320,700 shares of the investment management company’s stock after selling 46,197 shares during the period.
-Lazard Asset Management LLC owned about 0.09% of The India Fund worth $49,779,000 as of its most recent filing with the Securities & Exchange Commission.
+Lazard Asset Management LLC cut its position in The India Fund, Inc. (NYSE:IFN) by 2.0% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,320,700 shares of the investment management company’s stock after selling 46,197 shares during the period.
+Lazard Asset Management LLC owned 0.09% of The India Fund worth $49,779,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Wells Fargo & Company MN grew its holdings in The India Fund by 15.2% in the fourth quarter.
-Wells Fargo & Company MN now owns 1,863,471 shares of the investment management company’s stock valued at $37,195,000 after purchasing an additional 245,828 shares during the period.
-HighTower Advisors LLC acquired a new stake in The India Fund in the 4th quarter valued at $601,000.
-Hudson Portfolio Management LLC purchased a new stake in The India Fund in the 1st quarter worth $320,000.
-Commonwealth Equity Services LLC raised its position in The India Fund by 50.2% during the first quarter.
-Commonwealth Equity Services LLC now owns 19,887 shares of the investment management company’s stock worth $426,000 after acquiring an additional 6,644 shares during the period.
-Finally, Vontobel Asset Management Inc. lifted its holdings in The India Fund by 48.1% during the fourth quarter.
-Vontobel Asset Management Inc. now owns 18,444 shares of the investment management company’s stock valued at $370,000 after purchasing an additional 5,991 shares in the last quarter.
-23.95% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Ayalon Holdings Ltd. lifted its holdings in The India Fund by 60.9% in the 1st quarter.
+Ayalon Holdings Ltd. now owns 1,657 shares of the investment management company’s stock valued at $36,000 after purchasing an additional 627 shares in the last quarter.
+Paradigm Strategies in Wealth Management LLC acquired a new position in The India Fund during the first quarter worth about $41,000.
+Hudson Portfolio Management LLC purchased a new stake in The India Fund during the 1st quarter valued at about $320,000.
+Vontobel Asset Management Inc. raised its holdings in The India Fund by 48.1% in the 4th quarter.
+Vontobel Asset Management Inc. now owns 18,444 shares of the investment management company’s stock valued at $370,000 after acquiring an additional 5,991 shares during the last quarter.
+Finally, Commonwealth Equity Services LLC lifted its stake in The India Fund by 50.2% in the 1st quarter.
+Commonwealth Equity Services LLC now owns 19,887 shares of the investment management company’s stock worth $426,000 after purchasing an additional 6,644 shares in the last quarter.
+23.95% of the stock is owned by hedge funds and other institutional investors.

 The India Fund, Inc is a close ended equity mutual fund launched and managed by Aberdeen Standard Investments (Asia) Limited.
 The fund invests in public equity markets of India.
 It seeks to invest in stocks of small-cap, mid-cap, and large-cap companies.
 The fund employs a quantitative and fundamental analysis with a bottom-up stock picking and asset allocation approach to create its portfolio.